ziap/ziap.github.io/content/blog/parallel-array/index.md

 type Monsters = View<typeof monsterLayout>
 ```

-In this case, `T` is `typeof monsterLayout`, which is the type that only accept
+In this case, `T` is `typeof monsterLayout`, which is the type that only
-the value of `monsterLayout`.
-You can think of it as the same thing, but at
+accepts the value of `monsterLayout`.
+You can think of it as the same thing but
-type-level.
-Therefore, `keyof T` is the union containing all keys of
+operates on type-level.
+Therefore, `keyof T` is the union containing all keys
-`monsterLayout`, in other words:
+of `monsterLayout`, in other words:

 ```ts
 'x' | 'y' | 'hp'
 ```

 The syntax of mapped type `{[K in keyof T] ...}` means that we iterate over all
-posible value of `keyof T`, and construct a corresponding value for each value
+possible values of `keyof T`, and construct a corresponding value for each
-of `K`.
-The `Monsters` type will be expanded as follow:
+value of `K`.
+The `Monsters` type will be expanded as follows:

 ```ts
 type Monsters = {